austral/specification/README.md

 $ make
 ```

+The result will be the `build/spec.html` file.

 To generate the PDF version, run:

 ```bash
 $ make pdf
 ```

+The result will be the `build/spec.pdf` file.

 And as always, to remove build output, run: